enriquez/coinpocketapp.com/README.md

 Bitcoin wallet that stores Bitcoin in your browser.
 Perfect for taking some "spending Bitcoin" with you on your mobile phone.

 Coin Pocket only needs a static web server for hosting.
-It currently relies on [Blockchain.info's API](https://blockchain.info/api) for interacting with the blockchain (this may change in the future).
+It currently relies on [Blockchain.info](https://blockchain.info/api) and [helloblock.io](https://helloblock.io) for interacting with the blockchain (this may change in the future).
 An official version of Coin Pocket is hosted and maintained at:

 [https://btc.coinpocketapp.com](https://btc.coinpocketapp.com)